 “Little did we know as we spoke of how this was the most beautiful thing ever that in fact, we were seeing the pre-amble to ascending Europe’s highest mountain plateau where the beauty was cranked up to 11.
 Here, the mountains were dusted with snow, the lakes were half-frozen and it was hard work getting back on the train, such was the desire to just explore the area, move into a wooden hut with a grass roof and marry a woman called Helga.”

-View of snowy mountains from the Oslo to Bergen railway
+Night Train from Oslo to Bergen

 Have you taken the Bergen Line one or more times previously?
 For those who have, you're likely less bothered about seeing the scenery again, although I enjoy the journey each time!